vitalit-sib/msviz-docker/README.md

 To run this project you have to install [Docker](https://www.docker.com) on your computer.
 You can find installers for the different OS (Windows, MacOS, Linux) [here](https://docs.docker.com/engine/installation/).

+**Attention: ** For oder Windows version then Windows 10 you have to install the lates [Docker Toolbox](https://github.com/docker/toolbox/releases/latest).

 ### Download this Docker image

 You can either download this project as a zip file or you can clone it using git: